bootdotdev/blog/content/about.md

 “Learning to code” doesn’t take a fixed amount of time.
 There isn’t a magic threshold to cross that separates the “coders” from the “non-coders”.
 Your learning path never ends, but along the way, you’ll become qualified for different kinds of software engineering jobs.
 If you’re looking for your first job, you can streamline this process by focusing on the most important skills for your goal.
 If your goal is to become a backend web developer, the things you need to learn before starting your job search are different than if you want to write mobile applications on iOS.

-## The ideal first coding job is not freelancing
+## The ideal first coding job is a full-time gig

 Often developers think that freelancing will somehow be easier than passing coding interviews.
 Trouble is, when you freelance, you spend a significant portion of your time trying to find clients, and that’s time you aren’t spending coding.
 Second, the best part of working on a team as a junior developer is that you get all of your bad habits corrected by more senior engineers.
 If you jump right into freelancing you’ll miss out on the best part of junior jobs – the mentorship and experience.